 While most of this information seems relatively simple, the implications are huge.
 As the second born in a family with three other sisters I am all too familiar with comparing myself to my siblings and the goal to “be good” as much as possible.
 In school I attempted to prove myself with good grades and validate myself with good behavior.
 I never once remember being told to enjoy the journey and to appreciate and enjoy my enormous curiosity to learn for the sake of learning.

 The good news is that the Be-Good and the Get-Better perspectives are mindsets that can be changed as we go—and there are dozens of benefits to the process.
-The first step of course is to remember that we do have the choice.
+The first step is to remember that we do have the choice.
 The second is to keep in mind that a good life is about the journey rather than the destination.
 Next, if we can stop comparing ourselves to others and trying to validate our very existence, we will learn to appreciate the unique character that we are.
 Beyond that, by accepting that your abilities are tied to the effort you put forth rather than your fixed talents, you will be able to accomplish so much more than otherwise.
 Plus, challenges will no longer seem as threatening; they become mere stepping-stones to more growth.
 Finally, when we discover that mistakes don’t make us a failure, we can learn to appreciate our newfound skills and gain valuable information.

 I accept that I have spent too much of my life in pursuit of Be-Good goals.
-Fortunately I now know how SMART it is to realize that every one of us can grow and change any thing that no longer serves us.
+Fortunately I now know how SMART it is to realize that every one of us can grow and change anything that no longer serves us.
 And yes, that’s a sure way to succeed!

 Photo credit by: Caroline Gutman